BShowen/ruby_chess/README.md

     * En passant

 ## Code

-##### I am going to over explain it.
+>I am going to over explain it.
 It helps me solidify what ive learned and hopefully makes it easy for you to understand :)

 There are many ways you can choose to design this program.
 I decided to go with an approach that followed the basic rules of Object Oriented Design.
 I used Encapsulation to keep classes working on one thing only and to keep interdependence as low as possible.
-Inheritance was adhered to in order to keep code neat, organized and as DRY as possible.
-Abstraction was highly adhered to in order to keep the interface as simple as possible, tucking away all the logic going on behind the scenes.
+Inheritance (in the form of modules) was adhered to in order to keep code neat, organized and as DRY as possible.
+Abstraction was highly adhered to in order to keep the interface as simple as possibl.
+There are only 6 public methods available.
 I didnt encounter a chance to use Polymorphism here.
 Maybe I did encounter a chance but didnt recognize it?
 Anyhow, lets get a rundown of whats happening here.

 * First the board is displayed to the player and the player is asked to select a piece.
 * The player types the coordinate for the piece they want to select.
 For example, they type "a1", a pawn.